pts/tinyveracrypt/README.txt

 possible to specify one.

-The created VeraCrypt encrypted volume will not be a valid LUKS volume though, `cryptsetup open' won't be able to open it without a --veracrypt flag.
+The created VeraCrypt encrypted volume will not be a valid LUKS volume though, `cryptsetup open' won't be able to open it without a `--veracrypt' flag.

-Q16.
+Q17.
 How to open a VeraCrypt encrypted volume with cryptsetup?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Run this:
+You need cryptsetup 1.6.7 or later.

+If you know the passphrase, run this:

   $ sudo cryptsetup open --type tcrypt --veracrypt RAWDEVICE DEVNAME

 The decrypted volume will be available as /dev/mapper/DEVNAME

+Please note that this (including `--veracrypt') also works for TrueCrypt encrypted volumes.

+Q18.
+How to open a TrueCrypt encrypted volume with cryptsetup?
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+You need cryptsetup 1.6.7 or later.

+If you know the passphrase, run this:

+  $ sudo cryptsetup open --type tcrypt RAWDEVICE DEVNAME

+The decrypted volume will be available as /dev/mapper/DEVNAME

+Please note that for VeraCrypt encrypted volumes you'd need to specify `--veracrypt'.

+Q19.
+How to detect a VeraCrypt encrypted volume with cryptsetup?
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+You need cryptsetup 1.6.7 or later.

+If you know the passphrase, run this:

+  $ cryptsetup tcryptDump --veracrypt RAWDEVICE

+Please note that this (including `--veracrypt') also works for TrueCrypt encrypted volumes.

+Q20.
+How to detect a TrueCrypt encrypted volume with cryptsetup?
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+You need cryptsetup 1.6.7 or later.

+If you know the passphrase, run this:

+  $ cryptsetup tcryptDump RAWDEVICE

+Please note that for VeraCrypt encrypted volumes you'd need to specify `--veracrypt'.

-Q17.
-How to open a VeraCrypt encrypted volume with veracrypt-console?
+Q21.
+How to open a VeraCrypt encrypted volume on Linux?
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Run this:
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""
+As of now, tinyveracrypt is not able to open VeraCrypt encrypted volumes.

+If you have VeraCrypt installed, run this:

-  $ sudo veracrypt-console --mount --text --keyfiles= --protect-hidden=no --pim=0 --filesystem=none RAWDEVICE
+  $ sudo veracrypt --text --mount --keyfiles= --protect-hidden=no --pim=0 --filesystem=none RAWDEVICE

-If the volume was created by tinyveracrypt, alternatively run this fast
+If the volume was created by tinyveracrypt, alternatively run this faster
 method:

-  $ sudo veracrypt-console --mount --text --keyfiles= --protect-hidden=no --pim=0 --filesystem=none --hash=sha512 --encryption=aes RAWDEVICE
+  $ sudo veracrypt --text --mount --keyfiles= --protect-hidden=no --pim=0 --filesystem=none --hash=sha512 --encryption=aes RAWDEVICE

 The decrypted volume will be available as /dev/mapper/veracrypt1 (or 2 etc.).

+TrueCrypt (i.e. the truecrypt command) is not able to open VeraCrypt encrypted volumes.

+Q22.
+How to open a TrueCrypt encrypted volume on Linux?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""
+As of now, tinyveracrypt is not able to open TrueCrypt encrypted volumes.

+If you have VeraCrypt installed, run this:

+  $ sudo veracrypt --text --mount --truecrypt --keyfiles= --protect-hidden=no --pim=0 --filesystem=none RAWDEVICE

+If the volume was created by tinyveracrypt, alternatively run this faster
+method:

+  $ sudo veracrypt --text --mount --truecrypt --keyfiles= --protect-hidden=no --pim=0 --filesystem=none --hash=sha512 --encryption=aes RAWDEVICE

+Alternatively, if you have TrueCrypt installed, run this:

+  $ sudo truecrypt --text --mount --keyfiles= --protect-hidden=no --filesystem=none RAWDEVICE

+If the volume was created by tinyveracrypt, alternatively run this faster
+method:

+  $ sudo truecrypt --text --mount --keyfiles= --protect-hidden=no --filesystem=none --hash=sha-512 --encryption=aes RAWDEVICE

+The decrypted volume will be available as /dev/mapper/truecrypt1 (or 2 etc.).

+The recommended TrueCrypt version is 7.1a (released on 2012-02-07).
+The latest release, 7.2 can also open encrypted volumes.

 Some developer documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~